-- ☐ The first laser a ruby laser was invented in 1960 by Schawlow and Townes [1958] (fundamental work) and Maiman [1960] (construction). - ☐ The first giant-pulse technique (Q-Switch) was invented by McClung and Hellwarth [1962]. - ☐ The first laser studies of the atmosphere were undertaken by Fiocco and Smullin [1963] for upper region and by Ligda [1963] for troposphere. - ☐ Following this, great strides were made both in the development of lidar technologies/systems, and in the sophistication of their applications.
+- ☐ The first laser a ruby laser was invented in 1960 by Schawlow and Townes [1958] (fundamental work) and Maiman [1960] (construction). - ☐ The first giant-pulse technique (Q-Switch) was invented by McClung and Hellwarth [1962]. - ☐ The first laser studies of the atmosphere were undertaken by Fiocco and Smullin [1963] for upper region and by Ligda [1963] for troposphere. - ☐ Following this, great strides were made both in the development of lidar technologies and instrumentation, and in the sophistication of their applications. - ☐ There are two major categories of lidar: one is to detect atmospheric gas phase objects (atmospheric lidars) and another is to detect non-gas-phase objects.